jlianyz/third-project/README.md

 * Reminder to user to upload the corrrect image file types
 * User is able to upload an image to the corresponding recipe
 * Once the product is submitted, user will be redirected to product list where they can see the product that they have just added.
+* A message will also be flashed to confirm that they have added the product
 #### Products list page
 * Users can search for their products based on country of origin, type or purpose using the dropdown lists
 * Mobile responsive cards are used to display the product’s name, image and price.
 The selection will be updated when users filter with the above dropdown